-Pursuant to the Companies Act, Chapter 50 of Singapore (the "Singapore Companies Act") and our Articles of Association, our Board must have at least one director who is ordinarily resident in Singapore.
-Pursuant to our Articles of Association, our Board may consist of no more than 13 directors.
+Pursuant to the Companies Act, Chapter 50 of Singapore (the "Singapore Companies Act") and our Articles of Association, our Board must have at least one director who is ordinarily resident in Singapore and may consist of no more than 13 directors, as determined from time to time by the Board.
 Each of our directors is elected annually.